Myles Straw Player Props: Guardians vs. Rays

-On Friday, Myles Straw (batting .172 in his past 10 games) and the Cleveland Guardians face the Tampa Bay Rays, whose starting pitcher will be Aaron Civale.
-First pitch is at 6:40 PM ET.
+On Saturday, Myles Straw (.226 on-base percentage in past 10 games, 74 points below season-long percentage) and the Cleveland Guardians play the Tampa Bay Rays, whose starting pitcher will be Shawn Armstrong.
+First pitch is at 4:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Blue Jays.
+He notched a home run while going 2-for-5 in his previous game against the Rays.

 Myles Straw Game Info & Props vs. the Rays